-Here are examples of situations where I was able to improve morale and retain employees we might have otherwise lost, in a company where I was Chief Pilot.
+Here are a few examples of situations where I was able to improve morale and retain employees we might have otherwise lost, in the company I described above where I was Chief Pilot.

 A few months into my Chief Pilot assignment, a several-year very satisfactory-performing pilot sends me a resignation letter – a total surprise to me.
 This pilot has been a reliable, mostly uncomplaining, competent performer and I think he’s an important asset to the company.
 I call him and ask what prompted his proposed resignation.
 He explains that he feels he was, in several instances, unjustly passed over for consideration of a base assignment he very much wants and that he has decided to pursue other business interests which will suit him better geographically.
 In my investigation of his allegation, two predecessors in the Chief Pilot position and this pilot relate a series of discussions which present a very clouded picture as to exactly what promises were made and what considerations applied in the decisions that were made.

 I explain to him that I can’t judge the validity of the various claims (and we can’t undo anything anyway).
 Also I mention that I am very impressed with his performance and reliability, and ask what I could do that would make his continuing service a workable option for him.
 Tellingly, his response is, “Nobody ever talked that way to me or asked me that before.
 Let me think about it and get back to you.”